- Visiting is allowed every day.

 - Weekends: between 2 pm and 8 pm

 - In shared rooms, only one patient at a time can have visitors

-- For patients on E 232 and E 233, this one visit can also take place outside with a maximum of three extra visitors, not including children younger than 12 years old.
-This is only possible during the weekend.
+For patients not on therapeutic leave, visits can also take place outside during the weekend, with a maximum of three additional visitors per patient, not including children younger than 12.

-- Outside visits are allowed from 1 pm onwards until 8 pm with 1 outside visit per patient per hour.
+- Outside visits are only possible on Saturday or Sunday, between 1 pm and 8 pm; with 1 outside visit per patient per hour.

 Booking your visit